getgauge/documentation/getting_started/project_structure.md

 ##2.
 Language specific files

-Along with common gauge files certain language specific files and directories are created during project [initialization](initialization.md).
-You can find the more details about language specific files created under each [programming language](test_code/README.md).
+Along with common gauge files certain language specific files and directories are created during [project creation](creating_a_gauge_project.md).
+You can find the more details about language specific files created under each [programming language](../test_code/README.md).